Measuring Dimensions of Self-Presentation in Twitter Bios and their Links to Misinformation Sharing: Evaluation

-\paragraph{Results} The Hybrid S-BERT model consistently outperforms all other models on all three evaluation metrics on the main test dataset.
-This can be seen in Figure \ref{fig:performance}, which shows performance on our three metrics separately for Twitter and Wikipedia bios.
-Figure~\ref{fig:performance} also reveals that the next best model, in all cases, was the \emph{Entity Only} model, and that the \emph{Hybrid BERT} model does not show the same jump in performance relative to the baseline BERT model that the \emph{Hybrid S-BERT} model does.
-Finally, we see that the baseline S-BERT model outperforms the baseline BERT model.
-These findings collectively suggest that performance gains cannot only be attributed to fine-tuning on in-domain language, but instead that our contrastive learning setup was effective and that Sentence-BERT is indeed the more effective initial model for fine-tuning.
+In contrast to our expectations, the Fine-tuned SBERT model consistently outperforms all other models on both evaluation metrics on the Main Test set.
+Figure~\ref{fig:performance} shows this, and also reveals that the next best model, in all cases, was the \emph{Bio-only model}, and that the \emph{Fine-tuned BERT} model does not show the same jump in performance relative to the baseline BERT model that the \emph{Fine-tuned SBERT} model does.
+Finally, we see that the baseline SBERT model outperforms the baseline BERT model.

-Figure~\ref{fig:performance_gen} shows that the Hybrid S-BERT model also outperforms other models on generalizability test set, \emph{but only for Twitter bios}.
-For Twitter, even when the Hybrid model is not exposed to any of the identities in $X^i_r$, it improves by nearly 100\% over the standard S-BERT model in terms of average rank, and Top 1\% accuracy increases by 6 percent in absolute terms.
-We do not see the same performance gains for the Wikipedia model.
-We believe this is related to the fact that Sentence-BERT was itself trained in part on Wikipedia, and thus that without additional fine-tuning on these identities, the Hybrid models tended to fall back on pre-trained embeddings which already contained relevant semantic knowledge.

-\paragraph{Error Analysis} Our understanding of the proposed models is improved by studying where errors occur.
-Here, we briefly present both quantitative and qualitative reflections on the major sources of error for the Entity Only and Hybrid S-BERT models for Twitter, although claims here generalize to the Wikipedia models as well.
-Quantitatively, Figure~\ref{fig:rankfreq} shows that both models performed best, and roughly equally well, on the most frequent identities, but that differences appeared in how the models fared elsewhere.